-Based in Tucson, Arizona, TFF is a U.S. non-profit 501(c)(3) tax-exempt organization with no religious or political affiliation.
-While we do require host institutions to provide appropriate short-term accommodations for our teachers (described in What We Offer), we do not impose any fees for our services.
+Based in Tucson, Arizona, the Teach For Friendship Foundation is a U.S. non-profit 501(c)(3) tax-exempt organization with no religious or political affiliation.

-In 2002, the Teach for Friendship Foundation was created in response to requests from a leading university in Wuhan, China, for native-English-speaking teachers to strengthen their students’ ability to converse in English and to build bridges of friendship between China and the U.S.
+In 2002, TFF was created in response to requests from a Chinese leading university for native-English-speaking teachers to strengthen its students’ ability to converse in English and to build bridges of friendship between China and the U.S.

 Since that time, TFF and its highly skilled volunteer teachers have successfully engaged thousands of Chinese university students, from a variety of fields, in short-term, interactive English conversation classes.
 TFF’s programs in China have also included more specialized programs for a number of universities there, including oral English for “Young Professors” and medical and law students as well as professional development courses for Chinese teachers of English in middle and high schools.
 Recognizing the importance of TFF’s work, China’s Hubei Province honored TFF’s founder and president, Bill Ingram, with its Bell Chime Award, the highest honor given for contributions to education and economic development.